alainmturing/java-test-runner/run_tests.md

 ## Common Issues
 - Ensure your code files contain only one public class
-- Verify `MainTest.java` is properly named and contains `public class MainTest`
+- Verify `SolutionTest.java` is properly named and contains `public class SolutionTest`
 - Check that Java and Python are properly installed and accessible from the command line
 - Make sure you have write permissions in the directory
 - If adding new dependencies, verify they are compatible with your JDK version